Rand Stats

 zef install Notcurses::Native

-Installation runs t/ tests only (pure-Raku channel math and input struct tests — no terminal needed).
+Installation runs t/ tests only — pure-Raku channel math and input struct tests that don't need a terminal.
 The full terminal-dependent test suite lives in xt/ and can be run manually:

 prove -e 'raku -I lib -I t/lib' xt/*.rakutest